zephyrproject-rtos/zephyr/boards/nordic/nrf5340_audio_dk/doc/index.rst

      :align: center
      :alt: nRF5340 DK

 More information about the board can be found at the `nRF5340 Audio DK website`_.
-The `Nordic Semiconductor Infocenter`_ contains the processor's information and the datasheet.
+The `nRF5340 Audio DK hardware guide`_ contains the processor's information and the datasheet.

 nRF5340 SoC